hiroshiban/Mcalibrator2/README.txt

 [System Requirements]

-- OS: Windows XP/VISTA/7/8 and Mac OSX note 1: Windows is required to use some photometer as their drivers are only compatible with Windows. note 2: On MacOSX box, an interface to a virtual serial port is required (generally implemented by default).
+- OS: Windows XP/VISTA/7/8 or Mac OSX note 1: Windows bos is required to use some photometers with Mcalibrator2 as only Windows drivers are distributed for them. note 2: On a Mac OSX box, an interface to a virtual serial port is required (generally implemented by default).
-          Please check your environments first. note 3: We have not tested Mcalibrator2 on Linux box.
-But it would work once you can get a proper serial or usb interfaces with valid drivers to control your photometers.
+          Please check your environments first. note 3: We have not tested Mcalibrator2 on any Linux box.
+But it would work once you can get a proper serial or usb interface with valid drivers to control your photometers.

-- MATLAB R2009a or later and "optimization" toolbox note 1: Mcalibrator2 works even without optimization toolbox, but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations), the toolbox is required. note 2: Mcalibrator2 can not be launched correctly on MATLAB R2007 or an older version as GUI control system that Mcalibrator2 adopted is quite different from the conventions of the older MATLAB's one.
+- MATLAB R2009a or later and "optimization" and "statistics" toolboxes note 1: Mcalibrator2 works even without optimization toolbox, but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations), the toolbox is required. note 2: Mcalibrator2 can not be launched correctly on MATLAB R2007 or older since the GUI control system that Mcalibrator2 adopted is quite different from the conventions of the older MATLABs.

 [How to launch Mcalibrator2]